Quality and standards in practice

 Dimensions of quality

 The art and science of high-quality healthcare: Ten principles that fuel quality improvement, was developed by physicians for physicians.
-It defines core principles for high-quality, patient centered care.
+It defines core principles for high-quality, patient centred care.
 They are based on eight interrelated dimensions of quality: safety, accessibility, acceptability, appropriateness, provider competence, efficiency, effectiveness and outcomes.

 Societal health needs